Chris Cayzer

-Chris Cayzer (born Christopher Ashley Luke Cayzer on 29 December 1986) is a Filipino-Australian soul, R&B and acoustic singer, actor, DJ and VJ.
-He was also a Top 6 finalist in the Over 25 Category on The X Factor Australia in 2012.
+Christopher Ashley Luke Cayzer (born 29 December 1986) is a Filipino-Australian singer, actor, DJ and VJ.
+He was a Top 6 finalist in the Over 25 Category on The X Factor Australia in 2012.

 Biography

-Family Background
+Family background

-Chris Cayzer was born on 29 December 1986 in Brisbane, Australia to Filipino parents Khristine Araneta and Alexander Cayzer.
+Cayzer was born on 29 December 1986 in Brisbane, Australia to Filipino parents Khristine Araneta and Alexander Cayzer.

 His mother is from Zamboanga and his father from Manila.
 He has an older sister, Patricia.

 Early life

 During his youth in Australia, Cayzer worked two jobs.
 He was a clerk at K-Mart, and at the same time held down a job as a post master in Australia's post office.
 These two jobs prompted him to take a vacation in the Philippines.

 He travelled with his father to the country, both to relax and help out in their family business.
 While in the Philippines, he got an unexpected break in local show business, both as an actor and recording artist.

 After graduating from high school, Cayzer left Australia to continue his tertiary education in the Philippines, as well as pursue his musical career.